Bread Machine Brioche That Will Make You a Kitchen Hero

 Allow the DOUGH cycle to complete.
 Then, cover the pan or remove it to another bowl and put it into the refrigerator to chill for 6-24 hours.

 How about brioche loaves?

-Brioche as a loaf is quick to shape.
-I’ve tried several ways, but the picture below shows my current favorite.
+Brioche, as a loaf, is quick to shape.
+I’ve tried several ways, but the picture below shows my favorite.
 Dividing the dough into four pieces instead of one helps avoid a blow-out on the sides as the bread bakes.

 Sliced brioche makes a sophisticated grilled cheese sandwich or French toast.
-You can also make a killer bread pudding with day-old cubed brioche.
+You can also make a scrumptious bread pudding with day-old cubed brioche bread.

 How to shape a brioche loaf: